grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/include-dashboards.md

 ## Add the dashboard to your plugin

-Now create a folder called dashboards in the src directory of your plugin and copy the exported dashboard json file from the previous step into the the dashboards folder.
+Create a dashboards folder within the src directory of your plugin project.
+Move your exported dashboard JSON file into this folder.

 ```shell
 myorg-myplugin-datasource/